canonical/data-science-stack/docs/index.rst

 Data Science Stack documentation
 ================================

-Data science stack (DSS) is a ready-to-run environment for machine learning and data science.
+Data science stack (DSS) is a ready-to-run environment for Machine Learning (ML) and data science.
 It's built on open-source tooling (including MicroK8s, JupyterLab and MLflow) and usable on any Ubuntu/Snap-enabled workstation.

 DSS provides a Command Line Interface (CLI) for managing containerised ML environments images such as PyTorch or TensorFlow, on top of MicroK8s.